Campus of Elon University: Station at Mill Point

 The Station at Mill Point is a new addition to campus located on the southern end of S Williamson Avenue.
 The 25 building townhome style neighborhood services primarily juniors and seniors and is home to the Depot Commons Building and numerous student amenities.

 East Neighborhood

 The East Neighborhood, located along E Haggard in the eastern end of campus, is the newest neighborhood at the University.
 The neighborhood includes three residential dorms, primarily for first-years.
 It officially opened in the fall of 2018.

 Dining facilities

 McEwen Dining Hall

 The McEwen Dining Hall, which was renovated in 2018, is located directly next to the McEwen Hall in the Historic Neighborhood.
 The building is home to the McEwen Dining Hall, Pei Wei Asian Diner, and the Village Juice Company.

 Acorn Coffee Shop

-The Acorn Coffee Shop is a cafe adjacent to The Oak House on N. Williamson Ave.
+The Acorn Coffee Shop is a cafe inside of the Belk Library.
+It was formerly adjacent to The Oak House on N. Williamson Ave.
 It offers an assortment of sandwiches, coffee, soup, and pastries.